 To quantify the regional O_3 increment, 288 month-hourly average O_3 concentrations were calculated at Chilbolton and for the "clean" air masses at Mace Head.
 The difference between the two is shown in Figure 11 and Figure 12.
 In general, we would expect higher concentrations for the hemispheric background O_3 , i.e. negative values in Figure 11 and Figure 12.
 However, elevated regional background O_3 concentrations due to photochemical reactions were evident especially during the summer day hours.
+2022 is seen to have higher average O_3 concentrations than 2021.

-Figure 11: Month-hourly average differences between regional and hemispheric background O_3 for 2021 at Chilbolton.
+Figure 11: Month-hourly average differences between regional and hemispheric background O_3 for 2022 at Chilbolton.

-Figure 12: Month-hourly average differences between regional and hemispheric background O3 for 2020 at Chilbolton.
+Figure 12: Month-hourly average differences between regional and hemispheric background O_3 for 2021 at Chilbolton.